anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #tpvr_CDDL-def title='CDDL for Pledge Voucher-Request Trigger' artwork-align="left"}

+The fields contained in the `pledgevoucherrequesttrigger` are:

 * `agent-provided-proximity-registrar-cert`: X.509 v3 certificate structure of the domain registrar EE certificate (base64-encoded value); may be configured at the Registrar-Agent or may be fetched by the Registrar-Agent based on a prior TLS connection with this domain registrar

 * `agent-signed-data`: base64-encoded JWS structure containing the SubjectKeyIdentifier of the EE (RegAgt) certificate and signing Data including the serial number of the pledge

 ~~~~
-# The agent-signed-data in General JWS Serialization syntax
 {
   "payload": BASE64URL(UTF8(asData)),
   "signatures": [